4Soft-de/harness-model/README.md

 ### Assertions on VEC files

-!!
-The assertions are deprecated and will be removed without replacement in the next releases.
+:warning: The assertions are deprecated and will be removed without replacement in the next releases.
 [AssertJ Issue](https://github.com/assertj/assertj-assertions-generator/issues/197)

 For each VEC version we provide an additional jar file with generated AssertJ assertions to write fluent assertions on